Geophysics and Geophysical Engineering Services

 The S.W.COLE team provides geophysical services in support of our geotechnical engineering and construction services.

 Vibration and Blast Monitoring Services

 In New England, construction activities often involve blasting or hammering for bedrock removal to prepare a site for construction or vibratory compaction as part of the site preparation.
 These activities are often performed in close proximity to existing structures, which may be damaged if the work is performed outside approved parameters.
 We perform both preblast surveys (incorporating high resolution digital photographs and video to document site conditions prior to construction operations) and vibration and blast monitoring (using seismographs to measure the vibrations and conformity to approved construction specifications).

 Electrical Resistivity Testing

-Resistivity testing has a wide variety of applications, including geological interpretation, environmental investigations and construction applications.
+Resistivity testing has a wide variety of applications, including geotechnical interpretation and construction applications.
 Soil (or rock) electrical resistivity is a measure of how much a material resists the flow of electricity.
 We measure resistivity using the following methods:

 - Wenner Array Field Testing, performed in accordance with IEEE or ASTM procedures, which requires an electrical current to be induced into the material through electrodes.
 The electrical potential (voltage) is then measured at other electrodes placed at known distances.